 The whiplash lines of the Art Nouveau era can be found in engagement ring styles.
 The use of gold (as well as silver) with sculptural effects that encompass the entire piece and the use of the undulating line are telltale design elements.
-Pastel colored gemstones as well as diamonds are commonly included in Art Nouveau jewelry.
-This period was also known for the use of unusual materials such as horn and plique-a-jour enamel which were totally unsuitable for use in a ring that would be worn as an engagement or wedding ring.
+Pastel colored gemstones, as well as diamonds, are commonly included in Art Nouveau jewelry.
+This period was also known for the use of unusual materials such as horn and plique-a-jour enamel which were totally unsuitable for use in a ring that would be worn daily as an engagement or wedding ring.
 These design periods overlapped with Victorian and Edwardian Eras making it more likely that engagement rings from that time would fit design elements of those categories more readily.

 The rising middle class, with its disposable income, ascended as a result of the Industrial Revolution.
 Lavishing one's wife with jewelry was the perfect way to display a successful man's nouveau riche standing.
 The 1867 discovery of diamonds in South Africa helped meet the ever increasing demand, essentially bringing diamonds to the masses.
 Soon every bride-to-be wanted a diamond engagement ring.